Divorce: Who Gets the House?

 - Can I Legally Stay in My House During a Divorce?

-Often times, divorce can be messy, and spouses will need the court's intervention to divide up property.
-If you are going through a divorce with a house, it would be best to speak to a divorce attorney to make sure your interests are protected.
+Oftentimes, divorce can be messy and spouses will need the court's intervention to divide up property.
+If you are going through a divorce with marital property, it would be best to speak to a divorce attorney to make sure your interests are protected.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.